Arroz a la valenciana: History

-The main difference is that paella only has 10 ingredients, which are Lima beans, tomato, Ferraúra beans, chicken, rabbit, salt, olive oil, round rice, water, and saffron.
-These ingredients were endorsed by the Valencian chef Rafael Vidal in 2000 and are acknowledged by the Valencian Government.
-In contrast, Arroz a la valenciana is instead a "family of recipes" or a general method to cook the dish.

 Arroz a la valenciana by country

 Bolivian cuisine

-In Bolivia, Arroz a la valenciana is a very popular dish that includes chicken, sometimes chorizo, and a variety of vegetables like peas, onion, tomatoes, green beans (string beans), carrots as well as potatoes from a variety of local imilla.
-The color of the rice comes from the use of paprika or saffron, and red chilli pepper, which gives the dish some punch.
+In Bolivia, arroz a la valenciana is a very common dish that includes chicken, sometimes chorizo, and a variety of vegetables like peas, onion, tomatoes, green beans (string beans), carrots as well as potatoes from a variety of local imilla.
+The color of the rice comes from the use of paprika or saffron, and red chilli pepper.

+Chamorro cuisine

+The recipe for arroz a la valenciana made its way to the Mariana Islands (formerly part of the Spanish East Indies) during the Spanish colonial era.
+Chamorro people know it as balensiåna and season it with achiote.